OVSDB(7) Open vSwitch OVSDB(7)

 pssl:<port>[:<ip>]

-default, connections are not bound to a particular local IP ad‐
+fault, connections are not bound to a particular local IP ad‐

 dress.
 Specifying <ip> limits connections to those from the